Bliksempie/fractured-world/chronicles/006-01-fragments-of-wisdom-the-americas.md

 -->
 ### Alaskan Rumor Line

-**Midgame**: A survivor’s transcript from intercepted comms between stations near the Broken Line.
+**Midgame**: A survivor's transcript from intercepted comms between stations near the Broken Line.

-> "We haven’t seen the train, but we *hear* it.
+> "We haven't seen the train, but we *hear* it.
 No whistle.
 Just the hum.
 And the ice cracking like it remembers something."
 <!-- /fragment-meta -->

 <!-- fragment-meta